An orphan at 14, this man is now second oldest veteran in Six Nations, Ont., and has 2 families | CBC News

 From no family to having 2

-Despite being without an immediate family at 14, Issacs managed to start his own family.
+Despite being without an immediate family at 14, Isaacs managed to start his own family.

 He married and had two children before divorcing and entering a second marriage.